Skip to content

 Refugio Piedra Grande

 The hut is convenient, but sleeps way too many and is much too noisy.
 People are constantly in and out all day and night.
 You really can’t blame them though.
 Some are getting ready to climb, others are returning.
-Everyone trying to respect each other’s itinerary’s but realistically just focused on their own.
+Everyone trying to respect each other’s plans, but realistically just focused on their own.

-The last thing worth noting about Piedra Grande involves the bathroom conditions.
+The last thing worth noting about Piedra Grande involves the toilet conditions.
 Despite what you might read on other websites, there is NO pit toilet here!
 Instead, you will find piles a crap everywhere… and if the wind is blowing just right, the smell of urine can be pungent.
 It’s disgusting!

 Let’s go back to the fact that fees are collected to visit this “national” park.
 What are those funds being spent on if the roads to this facility are terrible and so is their restroom situation.